mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 Dogen Zenji really admired Gensha Shibi and Seppō Zen Master in this story.

 So, "Gensha said, 'Bodhidharma didn't come to the East.
-Second Patriarch didn't go to the West.'
+The Second Patriarch didn't go to the West.'
 This gained Seppō's special praise."
 Seppō really praised Gensha, because Gensha really hit the bullseye.
 [The] bullseye, zazen itself – [he] struck it, right in the middle of striking his toes.
 Before ... he sees his life before hitting or after hitting, he is really focused on right in the middle of hitting, striking his toes.
 That's why there is nothing to cheat.
 From this point, Bodhidharma didn't come to the East, [or go to the] West.
 No. When you say Bodhidharma went to China, that is something you understand in the time process, [the] dualistic world.
 So all we have to do is focus on just right here.

 ##### 35:29